Skip to Content

 See Security Scanning for details.

-Custom tools execute through the same SafeExecutor pipeline as built-in tools (inheriting maxFileSize, timeoutMs, DevOps write allowlist, and per-file audit logging), plus three additional security controls:
+Custom skills execute through the same SafeExecutor pipeline as built-in skills (inheriting maxFileSize, timeoutMs, DevOps write allowlist, and per-file audit logging), plus three additional security controls:

 Verification Command Whitelist

-The verification.command field in tool manifests can only invoke whitelisted binaries:
+The verification.command field in skill manifests can only invoke one of 33 whitelisted binaries:

-terraform, kubectl, helm, ansible-lint, docker, hadolint, yamllint, jsonlint, shellcheck, tflint, kubeval, conftest, checkov, trivy, kube-score, polaris
+terraform, kubectl, helm, ansible-lint, ansible-playbook, docker, hadolint, yamllint, jsonlint, shellcheck, tflint, kubeval, conftest, checkov, trivy, kube-score, polaris, nginx, promtool, systemd-analyze, make, actionlint, caddy, haproxy, nomad, podman, fluentd, opa, vault, circleci, npx, tsc, cfn-lint

 Any other command (e.g., curl, rm, bash) is rejected at runtime with a descriptive error.